I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-kebugcheck.md

 <p><b>KeBugCheck</b> can be useful in the early stages of developing a driver, or while it is undergoing testing.
 In these circumstances, the <i>BugCheckCode</i> passed to this routine should be distinct from those codes already in use by Windows or its drivers.
 For a list of these codes, see <a href="https://msdn.microsoft.com/DBA85578-97CF-4BD7-A67D-1C7AD2E9B2BB">Bug Check Codes</a>.</p>

 <p>However, even during driver development, this routine is of only limited utility, since it results in a complete system shutdown.
 A more effective debugging method is to attach a kernel debugger to the system and then use routines that send messages to the debugger or break into the debugger.
-For further information, see <a href="NULL">Using Debugging Code in a Driver</a>.</p>
+For further information, see <a href="https://msdn.microsoft.com/6ed74bcc-290c-44e3-943e-4169527dfa18">Using Debugging Code in a Driver</a>.</p>

 <p>When a bug check is unavoidable, most system components call <a href="..\wdm\nf-wdm-kebugcheckex.md">KeBugCheckEx</a>, which provides more information about the cause of such an inconsistency than <b>KeBugCheck</b>. </p>